(See also Metabolic Acidosis, Acid-Base Regulation, and Acid-Base Disorders.)

 Type B lactic acidosis occurs in states of normal global tissue perfusion (and hence ATP production) and is less ominous.

-Causes include local tissue hypoxia (eg, as with vigorous muscle use during exertion, seizures, hypothermic shivering), certain systemic and congenital conditions, cancer, and ingestion of certain drugs or toxins (see table Causes of Metabolic Acidosis).
-Drugs include the nucleoside reverse transcriptase inhibitors and the biguanides phenformin and, less so, metformin; although phenformin has been removed from the market in most of the world, it is still available from China (including as a component of some Chinese proprietary medicines).
+Causes include local tissue hypoxia (eg, as with vigorous muscle use during exertion, seizures, hypothermic shivering), certain systemic and congenital conditions, cancer, and ingestion of certain medications or toxins (see table Causes of Metabolic Acidosis).
+Medications include the nucleoside reverse transcriptase inhibitors and the biguanides metformin and phenformin (although phenformin is no longer available).
 Metabolism may be decreased due to hepatic insufficiency or thiamin deficiency.

 D-Lactic acidosis

-D-Lactic acidosis is an unusual form of lactic acidosis in which D-lactic acid, the product of bacterial carbohydrate metabolism in the colon of patients with jejunoileal bypass or intestinal resection, is systemically absorbed.
-It persists in circulation because human lactate dehydrogenase can metabolize only L-lactate.
+D-Lactic acidosis is an unusual form of lactic acidosis in which excess D-lactic acid is produced.
+D-lactic acid is normally produced in small quantities as the product of carbohydrate metabolism by bacteria in the colon.
+In patients with jejunoileal bypass or intestinal resection and resultant short bowel syndrome, excess D-lactic acid is produced and is systemically absorbed.
+It persists in circulation because human lactate dehydrogenase can metabolize only L-lactate, but it is otherwise chemically similar to L-lactate and has similar effects on acid-base balance.

 ABG values in types A and B lactic acidosis are as for other metabolic acidoses.
 Diagnosis requires blood pH < 7.35 and lactate > 45 to 54 mg/dL (> 5 to 6 mmol/L).
 Less extreme lactate and pH changes are referred to as hyperlacticemia.

-In D-lactic acidosis, the anion gap is lower than expected for the decrease in bicarbonate (HCO3−), and there may be a urinary osmolar gap (difference between calculated and measured urine osmolarity).
+In D-lactic acidosis, the anion gap is lower than expected for the decrease in bicarbonate (HCO3), and there may be a urinary osmolar gap (difference between calculated and measured urine osmolarity).
 Typical laboratory lactate assays are not sensitive to D-lactate.
-Specific D-lactate levels are available and sometimes needed to clarify the cause of acidosis in patients with multiple potential causes including bowel problems.
+Specific D-lactate levels are available and are sometimes needed to clarify the cause of acidosis in patients with multiple potential causes, including bowel problems.

 Treatment of types A and B lactic acidosis is similar to treatment of other metabolic acidoses.